Updated on

 POD by DHL also doesn't leave out any important information about delivery.
 The template has the shipment number, the date of delivery, the status, and the area where the shipment is going.
 As evidence of a successful delivery, the client affixes a digital signature.

-UPS's proof of delivery template follows the same format as the ones mentioned above.
+The last proof of delivery example in this list includes UPS's POD template which follows the same format as the ones mentioned above.
 From the important details, it has the tracking number, the package’s weight, the shipping and delivery dates, the "left at" note, and the recipient's information.

 Usually, UPS deliveries are confirmed with a digital signature from the recipient, which is reflected on the final delivery note.